 Review of Group Performance

-Overview for 3Q2016
+Overview for FY2016

-Review of Financial Performance (3Q2016 vs 3Q2015)
+Review of Financial Performance (FY2016 vs FY2015)

-Note: Significant changes in revenue, cost of sales and operating expenses during the period under review were mainly attributed to the consolidation of Ranken's financial performance in FY2016 as compared to 3 months (4Q2015) in FY2015.
+Note: Significant changes in revenue, cost of sales and operating expenses during the financial year under review were mainly attributed to the consolidation of Ranken's full year financial performance in FY2016 as compared to 3 months (4Q2015) in FY2015.

-Given higher revenues, total gross profit rose by $6.1 million to $9.6 million.
-Overall gross profit margin in 3Q2016, including that of mining services business, was 14.1% as compared to 26.1% in 3Q2015.
+Given the higher revenue, the Group's gross profit rose by $20.2 million to $27.2 million.
+The overall gross profit margin in FY2016 was 12.2% compared to 11.5% in FY2015.

-Other income fell by $0.5 million to $0.9 million in 3Q2016 in the absence of interest income relating to redemption of the bond upon completion of disposal of the Steel Business in the last corresponding quarter.
-Other income included a third-party rental income in relation to the leases of Ranken's commercial building and interest income.
+- the absence of interest income relating to the redemption of the bond upon completion of disposal of the Steel Business amounting to $1.2 million;

 Given the above,